trantdai/trantdai.github.io/_posts/2023-08-04-aws-ec2-jumphost-setup.md

 ### Network ACL

+This NACL is the main NACL of the VPC and thus control all the inbound and outbound traffic to and from VPC subnets.

 #### Inbound Rules

 | Type | Protocol | Port range | Source | Allow/Deny | Comment                               |